barsoom/devbook/styleguide/css/README.md

 #### Don't style by ID.

-Feel free to use them for anchor links, but don't style by ID.
+Feel free to use them for anchor links or JavaScript when necessary, but don't *style* by ID.

 They are ["specificity anomalies"](http://cssguidelin.es/#ids-in-css), making it hard to override styles.